reeantran/sentinels_data_analysis/README.md

 - Jupyter Notebook

 ## Research Paper
-This is the link to a research paper for an explanation of the project, the game, methodology, statistics, and qualitative data in greater detail
+A link to a research paper for a further explanation of the project, the game, methodology, statistics, and qualitative data can be found here:

 https://www.overleaf.com/read/zffdpftssdcp#989a92